 The Fox Theatre is located on Peachtree Street in the middle of the city.
 Not on...

 A wedding venue in Charleston, SC.

 Your perfect venue for an artful event!

 An event venue in Deland, FL.

-A historic, outdoor wedding venue in Ellijay, GA.
+A wedding and event venue in Bogart, Georgia.